qaalabs/DE5M4/docs/day2/source-control/github-repo.md

-# Activity C2: Adding a repository in GitHub
+# Activity: Adding a repository in GitHub

 **Objective**: By the end of this activity, you will be able to create a new repository on GitHub, configure basic settings such as the `README` and `.gitignore` file, and understand the purpose of these elements in version control.